SPECFEM/specfem2d/README_MANUAL.txt

      "materials_file" is the number of the material for every elements : an integer ranging from 1 to nbmodels on each line.
      "free_surface_file" is the file describing the edges forming the acoustic free surface : number of edges on the first line, then on each line number of the element, number of nodes forming the free surface (1 for a point, 2 for an edge), the nodes forming the free surface for this element.
 If you do not want free surface, jusr put 0 on the first line.
      "absorbing_surface_file" is the file describing the edges forming the absorbing boundaries : the format is the same as the "free_surface_file".
+     "tangential_detection_curve_file" contains points describing the envelope, used for source_normal_to_surface and rec_normal_to_surface.
+Should be fine grained, and ordained clockwise.
+Number of points on the first line, then (x,z) coordinates on each line.

 - if you have compiled with MPI, you can specify the number of processes, and the partitioning method used to dispatch the elements on the processes.
 See the manual of METIS and SCOTCH for more informations on the partitioning strategies.